47 X-X-Y syndrome; XXY syndrome; XXY trisomy; 47,XXY/46,XY; Mosaic syndrome; Poly-X Klinefelter syndrome

 Klinefelter syndrome results when a boy is born with at least 1 extra X chromosome.
-Usually, this occurs due to 1 extra X. This is written as XXY.
+This is written as XXY.

 Klinefelter syndrome occurs in about 1 out of 500 to 1,000 baby boys.
 Women who get pregnant after age 35 are slightly more likely to have a boy with this syndrome than younger women.

-Klinefelter syndrome may first be diagnosed when a man comes to the doctor because of infertility.
-Infertility is the most common symptom.
+Klinefelter syndrome may first be diagnosed when a man comes to the health care provider because of infertility.
+The following tests may be performed:

-Blood tests will be done to check hormone levels including:
+Blood tests will be done to check hormone levels, including:

 Testosterone therapy may be prescribed.
 This can help:

 Most men with this syndrome are not able to get a woman pregnant.
-But, an infertility specialist may be able to help.
+An infertility specialist may be able to help.
 Seeing a doctor called an endocrinologist may also be helpful.

-These groups can provide more information:
+These sources can provide more information on Klinefelter syndrome:

 Enlarged teeth with a thinning surface is very common in Klinefelter syndrome.
 This is called taurodontism.
 This can be seen on dental x-rays.